 What’s there to do?

-Kempinski Nile Hotel Cairo’s location is perfect for walks along the Nile and it’s conveniently located within walking distance of the Cairo Museum.
+Kempinski Nile Hotel Cairo’s location is perfect for walks along the Nile and it’s conveniently located within walking distance of the Cairo Museum and other places to visit.

 The Khan el-Khalili bazaar and Old Cairo are only a short taxi ride away.